datatrails/datatrails-shell/README.md

 # archivist-shell

-Repository for convenience scripts for the Jitsin Archivst system
+Repository for convenience scripts for the Jitsuin Archivist system